 - Perhaps the add-to-cart connection with the checkout page could be simpler?

-- Were there a lot of steps involved to complete a purchase?
+- Were there a lot of steps involved in completing a purchase?

 - Did your call to action on the site guide customers and make it clear what actions they were taking?